PlatinumGames: 2013–2016: Licensed properties and exclusive games

-Their partnership continued with 2014's Bayonetta 2, which sparked controversy for being a Wii U exclusive when its predecessor is a multi-platform title.
-According to executive producer Atsushi Inaba, the company worked with Sega to create the game's sequel.
+Their partnership continued with Bayonetta 2, which sparked controversy for being a Wii U exclusive when its predecessor is a multi-platform title.
+According to Inaba, the company worked with Sega to create the game's sequel.
 It was later cancelled in the middle of the game's development until Nintendo offered to work with the company to revive it and fund the project.
 Sega only served as the game's advisor.
 Inaba added that Nintendo did not actively interfere with the game's development, and compared its role to that of an observer.
-Kamiya, who originally did not expect a sequel to the game, served as the game's supervisor.
+Kamiya, who did not direct the sequel game, served as the game's supervisor.
 Replacing Kamiya as the game's director is Yusuke Hashimoto.
 Hashimoto focused on refining the original's combat, and extending the game's replay value.
 Bayonetta 2 received critical acclaim on its launch, with several gaming publications awarding the game a perfect score.
 Though Nintendo did not comment on the game's sales, the title sold only 38,828 copies in Japan in its first week of release, faring much worse than the original.
 It became the seventh best-selling retail game in the UK in its first week of release, but sales declined significantly in the second week.